Skip to main content

 18. Is the award transferable if I change institutions?

-Yes, the award may be transferred to another eligible institution, according to the same policies and procedures used for traditional research grants.
+Yes.
+The award may be transferred to another eligible institution, according to the same policies and procedures used for traditional research grants.
 However, awards may not be transferred to foreign institutions.

 19. I anticipate switching institutions.
 Should I apply from my current institution or my future institution?